AlirezAkbary/PANORAMIA/README.md

                     --attack_mia_training_args_output_dir "outputs/MIA/"
 ```

-The output files are similar to the baseline case.
+The output files for the MIA classifier are structured similarly to those for the baseline classifier.

 # Plots and Audit measurements (statistical estimation)